I am currently a member at IAS during academic year 2023–2024. Starting from Autumn 2024 I will be a postdoc at University of Michigan.

 - Current research involves multiplicative Hitchin fibration and (twisted) endoscopy theory.
 I am trying to provide a unified proof of the fundamental lemmas in endoscopy theory (from standard to the yet unproven twisted weighted) directly at group level.

-- The first stage of this project is the standard fundamental lemma, originally proved by my advisor for Lie algebras.
-This stage is close to completion and a WIP-version of preprint is available upon request.
+- The first stage of this project is the standard fundamental lemma for spherical Hecke algebras, originally proved by my advisor for Lie algebras.
+This stage is close to completion, and I plan to release a draft soon in two or three parts.